syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Exporting-PDF.md

 documentation: ug
 ---

-# Exporting PDF
+# Exporting pages of the PDF files into images

 Essential PDF Viewer allows exporting pages of a PDF file into JPG, PNG, TIFF, and BMP formats using [ExportAsImage](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PdfViewerControl~ExportAsImage.html) methods.
 This option helps to convert PDF pages into images.

-## Export a page of the PDF file into image
+## Exporting a single page

-You can export a single page of the PDF file into image by passing the page index as a parameter of the [ExportAsImage](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PdfViewerControl~ExportAsImage(Int32).html) method.
+You can export a single page of the PDF file into an image by passing the page index as a parameter of the [ExportAsImage](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PdfViewerControl~ExportAsImage(Int32).html) method.
 Refer to the following code to export a single page of PDF into JPEG image.

 {% tabs %}
 {% highlight C# %}